FactomProject/distribution/README.md

 - Resolve Windows Database Problem

-Enterprise Wallet on some Windows systems would fail to start.
-This problem has been solved.
+Enterprise Wallet and factom-walletd on some Windows systems would not cache factoid transactions.
+This solves the User Map Restriction bug.

 - Networking more Resiliant